A walk around the Faculty buildings

 Lobby

 The main entrance opens into the ground-floor foyer, a cross-vaulted room supported on square pillars.
-To the front is a stucco ceiling in a late Gothic star-network pattern, with colorful paintwork.
+To the front there is a stucco ceiling in a late Gothic star-network pattern, with colorful paintwork.

 Staircase